 By JANET ZINK, Times Staff Writer

-Iorio made her remarks the day after the Hillsborough County Commission voted 5-1 in favor of a policy that bans county government from acknowledging, promoting or participating in gay pride recognition and events.
-Commissioner Kathy Castor cast the lone dissenting vote, and Commissioner Ken Hagan was out of the room.
+On June 15, the Hillsborough County Commission voted to prohibit the county government from acknowledging, promoting or participating in gay pride recognition and events.
+Kathy Castor cast the lone dissenting vote.

 The display at the John F. Germany Library came down hours later.
 The library is on city property and leased by the county.

 City Council members offered their sympathy to Giraud, but said there's little they can do but wait for his complaint to work its way through the city's process.

 "We can't control what the County Commission does, but we surely can condemn it," said council member John Dingfelder.

 Rose Ferlita, who announced this week that she'll run for the County Commission in 2006, said commissioners should focus their energy on issues like health care and transportation.

 "Personal prejudice should be left aside," she said.
 "I do not agree with what the majority decided."